ml242/courtPO/w01/d05/readme.md

 	- ie Squarefootage
 	- number of bedrooms
 	- number of bathrooms
+- Create an apartment to figure out the gender ratio of an apartment.

 Remember, though!
 BUILD THE LEAF, don't do this first!